jmemich/recipes/dips/tzatziki.md

 Place paper towel in strainer and strainer in sink.
 Add greek yogurt to strainer.
 Grate cucumber into second strainer and leave to strain.
 Both need an ~hour to drain (esp. cucumber).

-When both havei drained combine with finely chopped (raw!) garlic and finely chopped parsley.
+When both have drained combine with finely chopped (raw!) garlic and finely chopped parsley.
 Squeeze lemon and mix thoroughly.

+Salt to taste.

 ## Notes